msranjana/snipnest/CONTRIBUTING.md

 4. Add an explanation of your changes.
 5. Be ready to respond to feedback during the review.

+> If changes are minor or the PR is time-sensitive, maintainers may make the necessary updates and merge the PR on your behalf.

 Thanks again for contributing!
 If you have questions or need help, don't hesitate to reach out. 😊